nest/nest-simulator/doc/documentation_workflow.rst

 Generating with Sphinx
 ++++++++++++++++++++++

-Now that you activated your environment, you can generate HTML files using `Sphinx <https://www.sphinx-doc.org/en/master/>`_.
+Now that you activated your environment, you can generate HTML files using Sphinx.

 Sphinx uses reStructuredText.
 To learn more on how to use it, check out this `quick reference <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_.